ShmuelRonen/ComfyUI-EmptyHunyuanLatent/README.md

 ## Installation

-1. Create a custom_nodes directory in ComfyUI if it doesn't exist
+Install from ComfyUI Manager

+or

 ```bash
 cd ComfyUI/custom_nodes
 ```

-2. Clone this repository:
+Clone this repository:
 ```bash
 git clone https://github.com/ShmuelRonen/ComfyUI-Hunyuan-Latent.git
 ```

-3. Restart ComfyUI
+Restart ComfyUI

 The nodes will appear in the node menu under:
 - `latent` for EmptyHunyuanLatentForImage